Section Image

 Nearby green spaces, equestrian centers and lakeside retreats

 Although Double Oak may seem like the typical Dallas suburb, its zoning laws and large lots cater to horseback riders, with private barns and nearby public stables.
-John B. Wright Memorial Park offers a wide open field dotted with picnic tables and shaded spots beneath mature trees at the heart of town.
+John B. Wright Memorial Park offers a wide-open field dotted with picnic tables and shaded spots beneath mature trees in the heart of town.
 Every summer, families gather for the town's Fourth of July parade, the volunteer fire department's largest fundraiser.
 "Families decorate cars, four-wheelers, dirt bikes, bicycles and even horses.
 Neighbors sit in each other's yards while candy is thrown and water guns are squirted.
 Even neighboring communities come out for the fun.
 Then, after the parade, there is a celebration at Town Hall," Hart says.

 Other nearby green spaces include two golf courses: Bridlewood Golf Club, which features a public 18-hole course, and Lantana Golf Club, a private club with a pro shop, a bar, and a restaurant.
-About 3 miles away from the community, Highland Village's Unity Park is the nearest largest green space, with walking paths that weave around two fishing ponds, ball fields, tennis courts and a large wooden castle-themed playground.
+About 3 miles away from the community, Highland Village's Unity Park is the nearest large green space, with walking paths that weave around two fishing ponds, ball fields, tennis courts and a large wooden castle-themed playground.
 Furry friends can also run around off-leash at the adjacent dog park.

-About 6 miles south of Double Oak, Murrell Park is one of several green spaces that dot the nearly 8,000-acre lake, offering boat launches, fishing piers and scenic hiking trails.
+About 6 miles south of Double Oak, Murrell Park is one of several green spaces that dot the banks of the nearly 8,000-acre lake, offering boat launches, fishing piers and scenic hiking trails.
 Double Oak residents are also close to Lewisville Lake, 6 miles north.
 Pilot Knoll Park is one of the many sought-after green spaces along Lewisville's shores, with picnic pavilions, kayak rentals, campsites and hiking and horseback riding trails.

 Shopping and dining around Double Oak

-Greatlakes Center is a small shopping plaza on the northeast corner of town.
-Greatlakes is home to beauty salons, a chiropractor, an urgent care center, and several dessert shops, such as Bahama Buck's, an island-themed chain with shaved ice and smoothies.
-However, this mall plaza is best known for its local butcher shop.
+Greatlakes Center is a small shopping strip on the northeast corner of town, home to beauty salons, a chiropractor, and Smallcakes Cupcakery and Creamery.
+Next door is another retail center with an urgent care facility and Bahama Buck's, an island-themed chain featuring shaved ice and smoothies.
+However, this plaza may be best known for its local butcher shop.
 "Old Town Market is a great meat market," Hart says.
-"They run a special on "filets every "May, while the town is surrounded by a ton of great spots within a 10-minute drive in Highland Village."
+"They run great weekly specials."

 About 2 miles east, several shopping centers line Long Prairie Road and Justin Road.
 The Shops at Highland Village is an outdoor shopping mall anchored by an AMC movie theater surrounded by popular retailers and local restaurants.
-Shoal Creek Tavern is a highly-rated restaurant known for its intimate old-world atmosphere and refined menu with hand-carved steaks and seafood.
+“The town is surrounded by a ton of great spots in Highland Village, which is within a 10-minute drive,” Hart says.
+Shoal Creek Tavern is a highly rated restaurant known for its intimate old-world atmosphere and refined menu with hand-carved steaks and seafood.
 Surrounding shopping plazas feature chains and grocers like Target and Whole Foods Market.
 On the west side of town, Bartonville is home to Kroger Marketplace.

 Getting around Double Oak